oscar-system/Oscar.jl/docs/src/NoncommutativeAlgebra/GAlgebras/intro.md

 # Introduction

-In this section, our focus is on G-algebras.
-We begin by recalling their definition.
+We start our discussion of PBW-algebras by recalling their definition.
 Let $K$ be a field.
 Given a set of indeterminates $x=\{x_1, \ldots, x_n\},$ we write
 ${\left\langle {x}\right\rangle}:=\langle x_{1},\ldots, x_{n} \rangle$ for the *free monoid* on $x$.
 That is, the elements of $\langle x \rangle$ are the words in the finite alphabet $x$, multiplication